Shop and Save on New York State Health Insurance

 One of the more positive aspects of a high deductible HSA plan, especially from a business perspective, is that you can use it to invest in your good health now for a future where you might not be as healthy.
 Let me explain:

 HSAs have a cap on the amount of money you can put in them during any given year.
-However that money is sheltered from income taxes, and rolls over from year to year.
-Meaning that if you have an HSA this year and max it out with investments because you’re having a good year running your business you can keep that money in your HSA for next year tax free.
+However, that money is sheltered from income taxes and rolls over from year to year.
+This means that if you have an HSA this year and max it out with investments because you’re having a good year running your business you can keep that money in your HSA for next year tax-free.
 So next year if your business is not doing as well and you get sick, you have the money in your HSA to cover your expenses.

-On the other hand of this though under the Affordable Care Act, New Yorkers with annual incomes between 133 and 400 percent of the current year’s Federal Poverty Level are eligible for a federal health insurance subsidy.
+On the other hand, under the Affordable Care Act, New Yorkers with annual incomes between 133 and 400 percent of the current year’s Federal Poverty Level are eligible for a federal health insurance subsidy.
 This subsidy can be very large depending on your income level.
 The closer to 133 percent you are, the bigger the subsidy.

 If you did decide to make the switch to an exchange plan, what would happen to your HSA?